Savings Interest Calculator

 A compound interest calculator helps you see what most people underestimate: the exponential nature of long-term savings growth.
 When interest is compounded, you earn returns not only on your original deposit but also on every bit of interest accumulated before it.
 Over 10 or 20 years, this effect becomes dramatic.

-Use the calculator above to model your own scenario.
+Use the savings calculator above to model your own scenario.
 Try different rates, switch between time horizons, and toggle inflation adjustment to see what your savings are really worth in today's money.

 Frequently Asked Questions